ethanillingsworth/SyntaxForge/.github/ISSUE_TEMPLATE/issue_template.md

 ---
 name: ISSUE
-about: A template used for Issues's
+about: A template used for Issues
 title: ''
 labels: ''
 assignees: ''